 Aghast, the British spy agency, Britain’s Government Communications Headquarters (GCHQ), in an extremely rare and angry press communique, soundly rejected that absurd claim as “ridiculous.”

-“Prime Minister Theresa May’s spokesman told reporters that the UK government had ‘made clear’ to the White House that the GCHQ claims should be ignored and had received assurances in return that they will not be repeated,” NBC’s article explained.
+Prime Minister Theresa May’s spokesman told reporters that the UK government had “made clear” to the [45th president’s] White House that the GCHQ claims should be ignored and had received assurances in return that they will not be repeated.

-The Guardian further stated: “The US president added: ‘You shouldn’t be talking to me, you should be talking to Fox.’
-Fox News distanced itself […] from the original claim of British eavesdropping made by its ‘senior judicial analyst’, Andrew Napolitano, a former judge.
+The US president added: “You shouldn’t be talking to me, you should be talking to Fox.”
+Fox News distanced itself […] from the original claim of British eavesdropping made by its “senior judicial analyst,” Andrew Napolitano, a former judge.

-“Shephard Smith, a Fox News anchor, said Judge Andrew Napolitano commented on the morning show Fox & Friends that he has sources who say British intelligence was involved in surveillance at Trump Tower.
+Shepard Smith, a Fox News anchor, said Judge Andrew Napolitano commented on the morning show Fox & Friends that he has sources who say British intelligence was involved in surveillance at Trump Tower.

-“’Fox News cannot confirm Judge Napolitano’s commentary.
-Fox News knows of no evidence of any kind that the now President of the United States was surveilled at any time, in any way, full stop,’ Smith said,” The Guardian article recounted.
+“Fox News cannot confirm Judge Napolitano’s commentary.
+Fox News knows of no evidence of any kind that the now President of the United States was surveilled at any time, in any way, full stop,” Smith said.

-So, this is what America has come to – accusing its greatest ally of criminal collusion with a former president in illegal wiretapping operations, and embarrassing another critical ally in front of the world.
+So this is what America has come to—she, through Trump, is accusing its greatest ally of criminal collusion with a former president in illegal wiretapping operations, and embarrassing another critical ally in front of the world.
 Trump is truly terrible.
 He is dangerous.
-He is delusional; he is paranoid – and he must go.
+He is delusional; he is paranoid.
+And he must go.

 Copyright © 2017 – Hunting For Thompson – All Rights Reserved